slatedocs/slate/source/includes/_object-reference.md

 ### Expressions

-When attempting to describe which columns we'd like to use, we construct expressions.
+Crunch expressions are used to compute on a dataset, to do nuanced selects, updates, and deletes, and to accomplish many other routine operations.
+Expressions are JSON objects in which each term is wrapped in an object which declares whether the term is a variable, a value, or a function, etc. While verbose, doing so allows us to be more explicit about the operations we wish to do.

-Crunch expressions generally contain references to **variables**, **values**, or **columns** of values, often composed in **functions**.
+Expressions generally contain references to **variables**, **values**, or **columns** of values, often composed in **functions**.
 The output of expressions can be other variables, values, boolean masks, or cube aggregations, depending on the context and expression content.

-Expressions are JSON objects in which each term is wrapped in an object which declares whether the term is a variable, a value, or a function, etc. While verbose, doing so allows us to be more explicit about the operations we wish to do.
+Some endpoints have special semantics, but the general structure of the expressions follows the model described below.

 #### Variable terms